 Author: Dorothy Bishop

-The article by Dorothy Bishop will also be featured in our next issue of the magazine IMPULSE (in German), which will be published in early 2019.
-We are happy to include you in our mailing list and to provide you with a printed copy of the magazine free of charge, if you send us an e-mail with your postal address and the keyword "Impulse" to rosengart-kamburis (at) volkswagenstiftung.de.
+The article by Dorothy Bishop is featured in the 2019 issue of the magazine IMPULSE (in German).
+We are happy to include you in our mailing list and to provide you with a printed copy of the magazine free of charge, if you send an e-mail with your postal address and the keyword "Impulse" to rosengart-kamburis (at) volkswagenstiftung.de.